 It’s in your best interest to understand fullscreen offers and start formulating your own design to capture better leads.

 How to design a high-converting fullscreen lead capture pop-up

 OK, so how exactly can you create a fullscreen pop-up that will speak to those higher-intent, “middle of the funnel” (MOFU) website visitors?

 Here are a few design tips and tricks that will set you up for conversion success:

-Make sure your background image aligns with your brand.
+Make sure the background image aligns with your brand